- 1 How much does a name change cost in Illinois?

 - 10 What do I need to change my last name at the DMV in Illinois?

-- 12 How much does it cost to change a child’s last name in Illinois?
+- 11 How much does it cost to change your child’s last name in Illinois?

-- 13 How long do I have to change my name after marriage in Illinois?
+- 13 How do I change my name?

-- 14 How can I change my child’s last name in Illinois?
+- 15 How do I change back to my maiden name in Illinois?

 How much does a name change cost in Illinois?